eyedeekay/iget/README.md

     	Print connection debug info
   -disable-keepalives
     	Disable keepalives
-  -idle-conns int
+  -e string
+    	Set the etag header, not enabled yet, will break when used.
+  -h value
+    	Add a header to the request in the form key=value -idle-conns int
     	Maximium idle connections per host (default 4) -in-backups int
     	Inbound Backup Count (default 3)
   -in-tunnels int
     	Inbound Tunnel Count (default 8)
+  -l string
+    	Linelength(not enabled, provided so it doesn't break places where eepGet is already used, pipe it to something else to control line length, a wrapper will do this for iget)
   -lifespan int
-    	Lifespan of an idle i2p destination in minutes (default 6) -method string
+    	Lifespan of an idle i2p destination in minutes (default 6) -m string
+    	Marksize(not enabled, provided so it doesn't break places where eepGet is already used) -method string
     	Request method (default "GET")
-  -o string
+  -n string
+    	Retries(not enabled yet, provided so it doesn't break places where eepGet is already used) -o string
     	Output path (default "-")
   -out-backups int